 US 202.
-Planning Great Cities.
+Social Justice and the City.
 3 hours.

-What makes a city great, how cities change, can cities be planned, and how planners plan; characteristics of Great Cities and current urban planning issues.
+Overview of diversity, justice, and equity within an urban framework; cultural shifts and political movements shaping concerns about social justice; theoretical approaches and literature explaining forces and factors underlying these issues.
 Course Information: Previously listed as UPP 202.
 Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion.
 US Society course.